Wednesday, 27 Mar 2013

-Reforming Educational Assessment: Imperatives, principles and challenges, released yesterday at an ACER conference, calls for a reconceptualisation of assessment and reporting in schools in order that they focus on the progress that students make, regardless of their starting points.
+Reforming Educational Assessment: Imperatives, principles and challenges, released at an ACER conference in March, calls for a reconceptualisation of assessment and reporting in schools in order that they focus on the progress that students make, regardless of their starting points.

 The review says it is common practice in schools to assess students against the expectations for their year level and to report success in meeting those expectations in terms of A to E grades.
 However, this traditional practice fails to recognise that students of the same age and in the same year of school are at very different points in their learning and development.
 Typically, the most advanced students in any school year are about six years ahead of the least advanced.